LV-APT/lvCICD/docs/Operation-List.md

 ### `lvCopy` : Copy Files using LabVIEW VIs

+> When agent/runner is registered as windows service. `lvCopy` could not access the network drivers.

     Parameters:
         Parameter1. (required) Dest-Folder/Files of Copy operation
         Parameter2-10. (optional) Source Files of Copy operation